-Outlook for 2022
+Outlook for 2023

-Nationally, new registration growth slowed in 2022, as society, business and public services opened-up when Covid-related restrictions were lifted overnight on 22 January 2022.
-The outcome for the first half of 2022 is 25,539 new .ie domains registered, down by 24.5% compared to the same period in 2021 (33,815 domains).

-This moderation in .ie domain growth by mid-2022 is replicated in many ccTLDs across Europe.
+Nationally, new registration growth slowed in the six months since the end of 2022, as society, business premises and public services opened up when Covid-related restrictions were lifted on 22 January 2022.
+The outcome for the first half of 2023 is 25,974 new .ie domains registered, up marginally by 1.7% compared to the same period in 2022 (25,539 domains).
+This moderate .ie domain growth by mid-2023 is replicated in many ccTLDs across Europe.
 The future growth is uncertain in this regard.

-The work of the .IE Policy Advisory Committee is continuing into 2022 in response to developments impacting ccTLD registries, in particular EU cybersecurity initiatives NIS2 and regulations impacting the Digital Single Market and Resilience of Critical Entities Directive (CER).
+The work of the .IE Policy Advisory Committee is continuing into 2023 in response to developments impacting ccTLD registries, in particular EU cybersecurity regulations NIS2 and CER (Resilience of Critical Entities Directive).
+The approach here is focused on building Awareness of the new regulations, Alignment with the transposed legislation and Advocacy for stakeholder protections.